eedstrom/permfix/README.md

 * cut
 * (Optional) make

 Bash is the GNU Bourne Again Shell, and should be present on almost all Unix-like operating systems.
 To my knowledge, there is nothing in the program that requires a particularly recent version of Bash, but I cannot guarantee compatability with legacy releases.
-Users of operating systems which package highly outdated version of Bash (namely, macOS) may want to consider installing a newer version to avoid problems.  `permfix` is tested on Arch Linux using the latest version of Bash 5.1. `ls`, `chmod`, and `cut` are part of both the POSIX specification and the GNU Core Utilities and should likewise be present on all Unix-like operating systems.  `make` is required only for those who wish to use the provided makefile.
+Users of operating systems which package highly outdated versions of Bash (namely, macOS) may want to consider installing a newer version to avoid problems.  `permfix` is tested on Arch Linux using the latest version of Bash 5.1. `ls`, `chmod`, and `cut` are part of both the POSIX specification and the GNU Core Utilities and should likewise be present on all Unix-like operating systems.  `make` is required only for those who wish to use the provided makefile.

 ## Installation
 Permfix is a simple shell script which may be run in place.
 To do this, simply navigate to the directory containing `permfix.sh` and execute `chmod +x permfix.sh` or `chmod 700 permfix.sh`.
 One can then execute the program by invoking `./permfix.sh` if in the same directory, or else by invoking the full pathname of the file.
 For users who wish to more permanently install the software, a makefile is provided which copies the program to `/usr/local/bin/permfix` and sets the appropriate permissions.
 Simply run `sudo make install` to install the program, and `sudo make uninstall` to remove it.
 Users should ensure that their operating system contains this directory as part of the PATH environment variable before running the install command.